← Back

 “Life appears to me too short to be spent in nursing animosity or registering wrongs…”

-Jane taught me that a woman’s worth is too precious to be taken hostage.
-The moment when she walks away from Thornfield really touched me.
-Grief-stricken, she departs without cutting off her love for him.
-Her master still fails to love her fully, reciprocating Jane’s honesty with lies — secrets.
-Moreover, Rochester sees Jane’s determination as an obstacle instead of a value.
-Be as it may, both of them are equal companions intellectually and spiritually.
-When his moment of confession arrives, it can be argued that Rochester’s repentance is sincere at last.
-Deep down, he truly loved the young governess.
-We witness the Thornfield heir trample his ego to beg for her mercy.
-Nonetheless, the strong-willed woman refuses to remain in the safe zone.
+The moment when Jane walks away from Thornfield really touches me.
+Her master fails to love her fully, reciprocating Jane’s honesty with lies and secrets.
+Moreover, he sees Jane’s determination as an obstacle instead of an admirable quality.
+Be as it may, both of them are equal companions, intellectually and spiritually.
+Grief-stricken, she departs without cutting off her love for Rochester.
+Interestingly, by the time Rochester’s moment of confession arrives, it can be argued that his repentance is sincere at last; deep down, he truly loved the young governess.
+He even trampled his ego to beg for her mercy, so she wouldn’t leave Thornfield.
+Nonetheless, the strong-willed woman refuses to remain in her safe zone.
 Even though he has offered his excuses — and Jane has forgiven him —she doesn’t accept the reconciliation immediately.
-There’s a price she has to pay for Rochester’s humility in the future: freeing herself, unrestrained by anyone’s shadow.
+There’s a price she has to pay for Rochester’s humility in the future, and she recompenses that by freeing herself, unrestrained by anyone’s shadow.

-Upon her return to Thornfield, Jane has transformed into an empowered woman.
-Her wound has healed through her devotion as a teacher.
+It isn’t until her return to Thornfield that Jane has transformed into a much more empowered woman.
+Her wound has healed through her act of devotion as a teacher.
 She has also inherited his uncle’s wealth, granting her financial independence.
 And when she finally reunites with Rochester, she doesn’t carry grudges against him.
 Jane welcomes him with affection, even volunteering to keep assisting his ex-master.
 She refuses to complicate her life with marital obligations.

 Jane: “I will think what you like, sir: I am content to be only your nurse, if you think it better.”